-The high-tech arsenal we need to fight the coronavirus
+We don’t have enough of the things we need to fight the coronavirus

 Tests

 To properly fight the virus—to even know how fatal it is—the healthcare system first needs to know who has it, and who else those people may have exposed.
-Last Friday, Vice President Mike Pence said that U.S. labs could soon process between 15,000 and 20,000 tests a day, a dramatic increase over the current rate: At the moment, it’s thought that only about 40,000 specimens have been tested in the U.S., while a crush of tens of thousands of more samples await testing, with many, many more on the way.
+Last Friday, Vice President Mike Pence said that U.S. labs could soon process between 15,000 and 20,000 tests a day, a dramatic increase over the current rate: At the moment, it’s thought that only about 50,000 specimens have been tested in the U.S., while a backlog of tens of thousands of more samples await testing, with many, many more on the way.

 Problems with the country’s coronavirus testing regime first emerged in mid-February.
 Flawed test ingredients sent to certified labs by the Centers for Disease Control slowed down initial testing, at least until regulators agreed to let labs develop or purchase their own test kits.
 As the New York Times reported, this meant that many infections were missed during the crucial start of the virus’s spread in the U.S.

-Ramping up and automating testing now requires two critical technologies that are in short supply and also bound by regulations: RNA extraction kits, which labs use to prepare samples for testing; and the test kits that determine if those samples contain the virus’s RNA.
-We first learned what that RNA looks like in January, when Chinese researchers began releasing the first whole-genome sequence of the virus, SARS-CoV-2.
-As manufacturers work overtime to meet surging demand for the new test kits, some research labs are donating their own rapid diagnostic machines to clinical labs that may need them amid the outbreak, Stat reported.
+Ramping up testing to achieve high-speed, 2-day test results requires two critical technologies that are in short supply and bound by regulations: RNA extraction kits, which labs use to prepare samples for testing; and the test kits that determine if those samples contain the virus’s RNA, using a process known as polymerase chain reaction, or PCR.
+We first learned what that viral RNA looks like in January, when Chinese researchers began releasing the first whole-genome sequence of the virus, SARS-CoV-2.
+Test kit manufacturers tell Fast Company they are now working overtime to meet surging demand for new supplies.
+Some research labs are also donating their RNA and PCR machines to clinical labs that may need them amid the outbreak, Stat reported.

-Testing also means more basic equipment, like swabs for collecting samples from patients’ noses and throats, disposable plastic tips for the pipettes used to transfer liquids, and personal protective equipment for lab technicians.
+Testing also means more basic equipment, like swabs for collecting samples from patients’ noses and throats and disposable plastic tips for the pipettes used to transfer liquids.
 And as the demand for testing ramps up, that equipment is also facing supply shortages.

 “The system is not really geared to what we need right now,” Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said at a House hearing last week.
 “The idea of anybody getting it easily the way people in other countries are doing it, we’re not set up for that.
 Do I think we should be?
 Yes, but we’re not.”